-- 3.1.3.1.
-Each engine shall be equipped with a catalytic control system capable of reducing the uncontrolled CO emissions to meet the emission limits specified in this permit. - 3.1.3.2.
-The permittee shall install, operate, and maintain temperature sensing devices (i.e. thermocouple or resistance temperature detectors) before the catalytic control system on each engine to continuously monitor the exhaust temperature at the inlet of the catalyst bed.
-Each temperature sensing device shall be calibrated and operated according to manufacturer specifications. - 3.1.3.3.
-Except during startups, which shall not exceed 30 minutes, the engine exhaust temperature at the inlet to each catalyst bed shall be maintained at all times the engine operates at no less than 550° F and no more than 1,350° F.
+3.1.3.1.
+Each engine shall be equipped with a catalytic control system capable of reducing the uncontrolled CO emissions to meet the emission limits specified in this permit (#SMNSR-SU-000049-2023.002b).

-- 3.1.3.4.
-During operation the pressure drop across the catalyst bed on each engine shall be maintained to within $\pm 2$ inches of water from the baseline pressure drop reading taken during the initial performance test.
-The baseline pressure drop across the catalyst bed shall be determined at $100\% \pm 10\%$ of the engine load measurement during the most recent performance test or portable analyzer monitoring, as specified in this permit. - 3.1.3.5.
+- 3.1.3.2.
+The permittee shall install, operate, and maintain temperature-sensing devices (i.e. thermocouple or resistance temperature detectors) before the catalytic control system on each engine to continuously monitor the exhaust temperature at the inlet of the catalyst bed.
+Each temperature sensing device shall be calibrated and operated according to manufacturer specifications or a site-specific Continuous Parameter Monitoring System (CPMS) monitoring plan. - 3.1.3.3.
+Except during startups, which shall not exceed 30 minutes, the engine exhaust temperature at the inlet to each catalyst bed shall be maintained at all times the engine operates at no less than 450° F and no more than 1,350° F. - 3.1.3.4.
+During operation the pressure drop across the catalyst bed on each engine shall be maintained to within ± 2 inches of water from the baseline pressure drop reading taken during the initial performance test.
+The baseline pressure drop across the catalyst bed shall be determined at 100% $\pm 10\%$ of the engine load measurement during the most recent performance test or portable analyzer monitoring, as specified in this permit (#SMNSR-SU-000049-2023.002b). - 3.1.3.5.
 The permittee shall only fire each engine with natural gas.
 The natural gas shall be pipeline quality in all respects except that the CO2 concentration in the gas is not required to be within pipeline-quality. - 3.1.3.6.
 The permittee shall follow, for each engine and its respective catalytic control system, the manufacturer recommended maintenance schedule and procedures, or equivalent procedures developed by the permittee or vendor, to ensure optimum performance of each engine and its respective catalytic control system. - 3.1.3.7.
-The permittee may rebuild an existing permitted engine or replace an existing permitted engine with an engine of the same hp rating, and configured to operate in the same manner as the engine being rebuilt or replaced.
-Any emission limits, requirements, control technologies, testing, or other provisions that apply to the engines that are rebuilt or replaced shall also apply to the replaced engines. - 3.1.3.8.
+The permittee may rebuild an existing permitted engine or replace an existing permitted engine with an engine of the same hp rating and configured to operate in the same manner as the engine being rebuilt or replaced.
+Any emission limits, requirements, control technologies, testing,

+- or other provisions that apply to the engines that are rebuilt or replaced shall also apply to the replaced engines. - 3.1.3.8.
 The permittee may resume operation without the catalytic control system during an engine break-in period, not to exceed 200 operating hours, for rebuilt and replaced engines.